-That spark of life, that fire inside of you – the shared look from across the room, the way the clouds pattern the sky on your wedding day, the hand on your cheek – these are the fleeting things that tell your story, that come together to share something beautiful.
+The photos I take are more than just posed groupings and ring shots.
+They’re about the small things – that spark of life, that fire inside of you – the shared look from across the room, the way the clouds pattern the sky on your wedding day, the hand on your cheek.
+These are the fleeting things that tell your story, that come together to share something beautiful.

 This is the stuff of life I want to grab for you, when you don’t have time to, when life is beautifully, completely happening to you and you’re whirling around on a dance floor, caught up in the smiles and happy tears of the ones you love.

 You + Me

 You are a free spirit who cares deeply about the world around you.
 You’re drawn to visual beauty and would much rather throw a big city bash or a mountainside shindig than a ballroom wedding.
 You think poofy pick-ups on wedding dresses and princess tiaras are ridiculous, and that’s okay – you’re a little bit of a risk-taker, a dreamer, and you don’t take life too seriously.
 You’re crazy for wildflowers, nights under the stars, sidewalk cafes and Saturday morning farmer’s markets.